 Your product descriptions should include emotion to help create desire around your product, while also using logic to describe technical details of the product and show why it’s the best.

-Also, use formatting through out your product descriptions to make them more readable.
+Also, use formatting throughout your product descriptions to make them more readable.

 Hopefully, you have a better understanding of how you can better optimize your WooCommerce store to rank in the search engines.
+Need help optimizing your WordPress site’s SEO, check out these helpful SEO tips from the pros and avoid these >5 common WooCommerce issues.

 If you’re looking to take your WooCommerce website(s) to the next level, consider Pressable’s WooCommerce specific plans.